buschtoens/express-redirect/README.md

 Say goodbye to writing 10 lines of code for a plain redirection over and over again.

+If you want redirections with fancy JS expressions, you should probably check out [deviate](https://github.com/ForbesLindesay/deviate).

 ## Installation
 ```
 $ npm install express-redirect